ner001/university-digital-twin/README.md

 Use NGSI-LD for linked data features

-📜 License
-MIT License

 🧑‍💻 Author
-Created by [Your Name] – feel free to fork, modify and contribute!
+Created by Nermine Ezzine – feel free to fork, modify and contribute!

-yaml
-Copier
-Modifier

----

-Let me know if you want to add diagrams (entity-relationship), examples of query commands, or